 About 190 billion dollars per year is spent to address the psychological and physical effects of burnout.
 (Harvard Business Review)

-We are overwhelmed, exhausted, irritable, and impatient.
+We are stressed, overwhelmed, overbooked, exhausted, irritable, and impatient.
 Doing lots of things but not doing anything well.
 Feeling frustrated with ourselves because we aren't doing enough and definitely aren't doing it right.
 We are continually putting out fires.
 We worry about letting others down.
 Feeling guilt and regret about missing important events.
 Being physically present but not mentally present.
 We are rushing, chasing success that always seems to be a bit out of reach, and cannot wait for retirement when we can finally slow down and actually take a true day off.